 Fishers should ensure that the information (discarded/retained) is recorded in the logbooks.
 This record-keeping can be greatly improved by the deployment of on-board observers.
-All fishers must align with the FIP Shark Finning and Turtle Policy found in Appendix B.

 Shark Handling and Release

 By all appearances, sharks look hardy and it would be easy to assume that they can sustain long "soak times," rough handling, or extensive exposure and still survive when returned to the sea.
 But sharks have a few biological weaknesses that make them susceptible to stress and injury, which can reduce their chances at post-release survival.